hfolcot/Course-Milestone-1/README.md

 The links in both header and footer have been amended so that they transition to a darker colour when they are hovered over.

 The header is designed to compress into two rows of two links each with no logo and no padding at less than 768px width.
+The logo is replaced by the band's name beneath the header on all pages so the site's purpose can still be easily identified by the user.

 The footer will show only icons and no text at less than 768px width, to prevent cluttering of a smaller screen.

 ### index.html

 The main feature of the Home page is the showcase of pictures which are offered as a type of slideshow.
-This was achieved using a keyframes animation with multiple steps, each step being one picture.
-These keyframes have been repeated in styles.css to allow for functionality within different browsers.
+This was achieved using keyframes animations with multiple steps, each step being one picture.
+These keyframes have been repeated with prefixes in styles.css to allow for functionality within different browsers.
+In an earlier version the keyframes code was much simpler and relied on changing the background of a div every few seconds.
+However, on testing I discovered this was not compatible with Microsoft Edge/Internet Explorer and so it has been rewritten.
+Each image now has its own keyframe meaning that the code in styles.css is much longer.
+Ultimately an animation like this would be much more efficiently produced using JavaScript, however in this instance I wanted to use pure CSS as using JS would have required an external source writing the code for me.

 The page should also draw the user's attention to the ability to book the band with a button (Book Us) under the picture slideshow.
 This button will take the user directly to contact.html.
 It has made use of the bootstrap styling (btn btn-primary) but with a change of colour to fit in with the colour scheme and draw the user's attention.

 Next we have a basic bordered div containing details of the band's next public performance dates.

-And finally there are social media icons which take the user to an external website in a separate browser tab.
+And finally there are social media icons which take the user to the relevant external websites in a separate browser tab.

 ### about.html